Tag Heuer Watch Repair

 Soldering a broken or worn-out band link with gold or silver solder: $60.00

-Mechanical Chronograph watches that are overhauled (cleaned and oiled, and adjusted to top notch function) are generally around $320.00.
+Mechanical Chronograph watches that are overhauled (cleaned and oiled, and adjusted to top notch function) start at around $320.00.

-Battery Chronograph watches that are overhauled (cleaned and oiled and adjusted to top notch function) are generally around $240.00.
+Battery Chronograph watches that are overhauled (cleaned and oiled and adjusted to top notch function) start at around $220.00.

 Unfortunately, if your watch band is about ten years old and it is starting to come apart, just replacing or soldering the links that have come apart usually does not work, as your watch band will be worn in other places as well.
 I can examine your watch and give you my opinion on what options you have.